 Origin: Numbers 6:24-26

-In Israel the Priestly Blessing or Birkat Kohanim is said everyday, where as the rest of the world only says it on specific holidays; Rosh Hashanah, Yom Kippor, Pesach, Shavuot, Simchat Torah, and Sukkot.
+In Israel the Priestly Blessing or Birkat Kohanim is said every day, whereas the rest of the world only says it on specific holidays; Rosh Hashanah, Yom Kippur, Pesach, Shavuot, Simchat Torah, and Sukkot.
 Priests or Kohanim as they are called in Hebrew, are the only ones who can say the blessing, and they do so under their tallit with their fingers separated in the traditional way.
 Before going up to say the Priestly Blessing, Levites wash the hands of the Kohanim and remove their shoes for them (if needed).
-As they return to the room, the Kohanim are called up to the bima by the chazan.
+As they return to the room, the Kohanim are called up to the bima by the Chazan.
 As the Kohanim begin to recite the blessing, everyone in the room lowers their eyes until the blessing is done and the Kohanim have uncovered themselves from their tallitot.

 Hebrew: Ana bekoach, g’dulat yemincha, tatir tz’rura; Kabel rinat amcha sagveinu, tahareinu nora; Na gibor dorshei yichudcha, k’vavat shamrem; Barchem, taharem, rachamei tzidkatcha, Tamid gamlem; Chasin kadosh, Berov tuvcha nahel adatecha; Yachid ge’eh le’amcha p’neh, zochrei k’dushatecha; Shavateinu kabel ushma tza’akateinu, yode’a ta’alumot;